 These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern, which assume that the Company will realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-Since inception to September 30, 2017 the Company has incurred cumulative losses of approximately \$24.8 million, which may cast significant doubt regarding the Company's ability to continue as a going concern.
+Since inception to June 30, 2017 the Company has incurred cumulative losses of approximately \$24.5 million, which may cast significant doubt regarding the Company's ability to continue as a going concern.
 Should the Company be unable to realize its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts on the statements of financial position.
 External financing, predominantly by the issuance of equity to the public, will be sought to finance the operations of the Company; however, there is no certainty that such funds will be available at terms acceptable to the Company.
 These material uncertainties could cast doubt upon the Company's ability to continue as a going concern.
+Please see Subsequent Events (Note 13) for details of an equity financing completed by the Company subsequent to period end.